xjtu-ics/textbook/src/misc/introduction.md

 These notes have not been proofread.
 They likely contain errors.

-If you’re a ICS student at XJTU, in any case of dispute, the official course lectures are the correct source of truth.
+If you’re an ICS student at XJTU, in any case of dispute, the official course lectures are the correct source of truth.

 ## Corrections